chinamike65/hugo-tuolesi/content/book1/book1en.md

 When offering Mantra, those who have not offered Mantra before should study the video for Mantra in advance.
 After all Mantra's meaning is understood, repair Mantra.

-To study "Chanting Sutras", also read the video and the relevant content in "Treasures of the Dharma Ocean".
+To study "Chanting Sutras", also watch the video and the relevant content in "Treasures of the Dharma Ocean".

 Learn Sanshidao again.